-On 27 November 2025 we released our final decision to revoke the Public Lighting Code.
-The code will be revoked on 31 December 2025.
-We are also transferring some obligations to the Electricity Distribution Code of Practice.
-The transferring obligations will take effect from 1 January 2026.
+On 27 November 2025 we released our final decision to revoke the Public Lighting Code on 31 December 2025.
+We have also transferred some obligations to the Electricity Distribution Code of Practice to take effect from 1 January 2026.

 Revoking the Public Lighting Code